Day of Reflection Sub Group

 Like all Sub Groups of HTR, the membership of the Day of Reflection Sub Group is diverse.

-Below are short biographies of each of the Day of Reflection Sub Group members.
+Below are short biographies of each of the Day of Reflection Sub Group members who initiated and developed the Day of Reflection.

-Michael Culbert is Regional development worker for the Republican ex- prisoners' association - Coiste.
-Also a member of the EHSSB Trauma Advisory Panel and Dunlewey Substance Advice Centre management, Michael worked fulltime as a counsellor in North Belfast for six years.
+Michael Culbert is the Director of the Republican ex-prisoner’s association.
+Also a member of the EHSSB Trauma Advisory Panel and Dunlewey Substance Advice Centre management, Michael worked full time as a counsellor in North Belfast for six years.

-Tony Kennedy is Chief Executive of Co-operation Ireland.
+Tony Kennedy was Chief Executive of Co-operation Ireland, the leading peace building charity on the island of Ireland.

 Maura Kiely is the founder of the Cross Group which has been in existence for 31 years.